microsoft/WindowsAppSDK/README.md

 [`IsSupported`](docs/developer-guide.md) method indicating what level of support is present.

-## Requesting Project Reunion Functionality
+## Have Your Say!

 File a [new issue!](https://github.com/microsoft/ProjectReunion/issues/new/choose) Tell us what problem you're trying to solve, how you've tried to solve it so far, and what would be the ideal solution for your app.
-Bonus points if there's a gist or existing repo we can look at with you.s
+Bonus points if there's a gist or existing repo we can look at with you.

-# Contributing
+## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us